ebezault/gobo-vscode/README.md

-# gobo-vscode README
+# gobo-eiffel README

-This is the README for your extension "gobo-vscode".
+This is the README for your extension "gobo-eiffel".
 After writing up a brief description, we recommend including the following sections.

 ## Features